- Iranian-American writer, scholar of religious studies, and television host

 2006 and After

-In 2009 Aslan founded Aslan Media Initiatives, whose mission is “to inform, educate, and engage the public on political, social, religious, and cultural issues related to the Greater Middle East and its Diaspora Communities worldwide.”
+In 2005 Aslan founded Aslan Media Initiatives, whose mission is “to inform, educate, and engage the public on political, social, religious, and cultural issues related to the Greater Middle East and its Diaspora Communities worldwide.”
+Today he is Aslan Media’s president.

 In July 2014 Aslan denied that the Islamic terror group ISIS had any appeal whatsoever to devout Muslims, marveling over “how little religion plays a role in this group, how little the idea of reading the Koran or praying or those kinds of things play a significant role on the ground among these militants.”
 Alluding, however, to the “grievances … that a lot of Muslims around the world have,” he warned that ISIS would continue to win recruits “unless those grievances can be addressed.”